salihmarangoz/depth_image_averaging/README.md

 		In radians.
 Maximum rotation of the sensor w.r.t. reference frame.
 Uses the formula for geodesic distance between the two quaternions.
 Resets the batch if the threshold is exceeded.

 `averaging_method` (int, default: 2)
-		Selects the averaging method. `MEAN=0` computes the mean value, `MEDIAN=1` computes the median value, `MAD=2` filters outliers using MAD and computes the mean value using the remaining data.
+		Selects the averaging method. `MEAN=0` computes the mean value, `MEDIAN=1` computes the median value, `MAD=2` filters outliers using MAD and computes the mean value using the remaining data, and lastly `OPENCL=-1` forwards the computing to the provided OpenCL kernel.
+In this case, do not forget to set `USE_OPENCL` to 1 in the CMakeLists.txt !

+`cl_kernel_path` (double, default: "")
+		OpenCL kernel file.
+Kernel files are located in `src/cl/`.
+If `averaging_method=-1` then the selected kernel file is executed for filtering.
+This feature is experimental and passing some parameters is not supported yet.

 `true_median` (bool, default: true)
 		If true, uses the accurate median computation method for even number of elements which requires two iterations.
-Otherwise, computes median in a single iteration but the median may be biased towards the smallest value. ([Wikipedia](https://simple.wikipedia.org/wiki/Median))
+Otherwise, computes median in a single iteration but the median may be biased. ([Wikipedia](https://simple.wikipedia.org/wiki/Median))

 `mad_upper_limit_a` (double, default: 0.008)
 		Drops the averaged value for a pixel if the MAD value exceeds the given threshold.
 Threshold is computed via $a*median+b$.
 Used if the averaging method is `MAD`.